Nitrokey/nitrokey-storage-firmware/README.md

 ## Debugging
 **Note: To connect an external debugger as described here, you will need a development version of the Nitrokey Storage that makes the JTAG pins available (pictured below).
 This version is currently not for sale.**
+The PCB layout for the developer version can be found in the [Nitrokey Storage Hardware](https://github.com/Nitrokey/nitrokey-storage-hardware) repository, inside the dev folders.

 ![NK Storage Development Version](/img/nkstorage_jtag.jpg "Nitrokey Storage Development Version")